Mutagen-Modding/Mutagen.Bethesda.Analyzers/README.md

 Other tools exist that can do aspects of this, but the focus for this eventual library would be offering all the interesting analysis results in one place that can be accessed and interacted with programatically, and then eventually perhaps one GUI that gives you all the details in one place without needing to hunt down all the various tools/subplugins to run.

 Another aspect that this library will strive for is live responsiveness.
 It should have the ability to watch a folder/file and analyze + report issues in real time, short circuiting areas that did not change, and showing errors that show up or are removed in the mod/load order as the user modifies things on-disk.
 Thus, they could hopefully leave the tool open and see the issues, while solving them elsewhere and seeing the errors disappear as they make the changes.

+It would then be easily importable as a library for use in other programs that want to run analysis/error checks, and/or from the CLI